 FAFSA is available online at www.FAFSA.ed.gov

 We offer a financial aid night in the fall to learn more about the FAFSA and to get help in filing the FAFSA!
-This year's financial aid night will be held on November 15th from 5:00-6:30pm in the Media Center!
+This year's financial aid night will be held on (TBD)!
 Bring your tax information with you!